 Like Pell grants, FSEOGs, and Stafford loans, Perkins loans require the student to complete a Free Application for Federal Student Aid (FAFSA).
 However, Perkins loans are more competitive than Stafford loans because:

 - Relative scarcity of subsidies.
 The federal government subsidizes the interest on Perkins loans (and subsidized Stafford loans) while students are in school.
 Since the federal government's budget is limited for these programs, the loan dollars are relatively scarce.

 - Interest-free loan until loan repayment begins.
 From the student or parent's perspective, a subsidized Perkins loan is more attractive simply because it is a free loan.
 Students aren't charged interest on a Perkins loan until the loan repayment period begins.
 Borrowers of unsubsidized Stafford loans owe interest from the beginning of the loan period (when the loan is disbursed).

 A Perkins (or other federal) student loan may be cancelled under certain circumstances.
 For example, if the student dies or is completely and permanently disabled, the government cancels the full amount of debt.

 Other cases for receiving partial or full debt cancellation include military and corrections service; teaching in teacher-shortage areas or schools for low-income children; and certain cases of personal bankruptcy.
 You should check with the U.S. Department of Education (DOE) to learn more about canceling student debt.

-To take a student loan interest deduction, enter the amount of the deduction on line 33 of IRS 2012 Form 1040.
+To take a student loan interest deduction, enter the amount of the deduction on line 20 of IRS 2019 Form 1040 Schedule 1.